Carbon footprint calculators – what to ask to help you choose

 Option to use consultants.

-Greenhouse gas metric used GWP100, future releases to include GWP* GWP100 GWP100, Option to discuss GWP* in a consultation.
+GHG metric used GWP100 and GWP* GWP100 GWP100, Option to discuss GWP* in a consultation.
+GWP100 and GWP*

-A few updates and improvements each year with a large upgrade (Agrecalc Cloud) released in July 2023 to paid users and those in government support schemes Small bug fixes and improvements are continual, with large-scale updates every 1-2 years (CFT 2.0 launched in April 2023, CFT 3.0 is currently estimated for Q4 2024) Aim to update at least twice a year.
-Last big updates were September 2023 and April 2024 Monthly updates
+Update frequency A few updates and improvements each year with a large upgrade (Agrecalc Cloud) released in July 2023.
+Small bug fixes and improvements are continual, with large-scale updates every few years (CFT 3.0 is in development, no release date set) Aim to update at least twice a year.
+Last big updates were April & October 2024 Monthly updates

 Additionally, I4Agri have a carbon decision support tool which assesses which of these 4 tools may work best for you based just on your farm and the information you have about it.
 This comparison tool is based on the carbon programme assessments as they were in April 2023, so may not reflect recent updates to the tools.